What is CGNAT and Which One is Best for My Network?

 NAT translates IP addresses on the network layer (L3), which works well for most applications.
 However, it can cause problems for applications that include IP addresses on the application layer.

 To make NAT work with these applications, address information in the application layer must be translated.
 To accomplish this, an application-level gateway (ALG) translates IP addresses in the payload of the application layer.
-This is critical to ensure all applications keep working continuously.
+This is critical to ensuring all applications work continuously.
 Therefore, ISPs should look for CGNAT solutions that support application layer gateways.

 Performance